Ultimate Garner Real Estate Investing Guide for 2026

 Mortgage Interest Rates

-Conventional interest rates can vary by as much as a quarter of a percent throughout the US.
-Private loan rates can be moderately more than traditional rates considering the higher risk accepted by private mortgage lenders.
+Conventional lenders price dissimilar interest rates in different parts of the country.
+Private loan rates can be slightly higher than traditional interest rates due to the greater risk dealt with by private mortgage lenders.

 Demographics